ckeditor/ckeditor5/docs/framework/guides/tutorials/data-from-external-source.md

 ```

-Traversing over the whole editor content can be tricky.
-When there relatively little content this method is sufficient, but if there is a lot of content, we suggest to use `WeakMap`.
+Editor content traversal can be a challenging process.
+The presented method is sufficient when there is relatively little content.
+Otherwise, a `WeakMap` will be a better option.

 ## Demo